appukuttan-shailesh/CONECT-INT_website/content/event/2021-04-29-CONECT-kickoff/index.md

 ---
-title: CONECT kick-off
+title: CONECT kick-off - talk by Rufin van Rullen
 date: 2021-04-23
-draft: true

 ---

-First meeting of the CONECT group.
+First meeting of the CONECT group for the thursday meeting devoted to the kick-off of these initiatives for INT3.
+It consists of an internal meeting (14:00-15:00) and of talk open to the institute (15:00-16:00).

 <!--more-->